 “I have so much time to clean my house!”

-“It’s so nice to just have some time to relax”
+“It’s so nice just to have some time to relax.“

-Now, I’m not saying that any of things are wrong at all!
-It’s fabulous that people are doing what they want to be doing but for those of us that aren’t doing anything or have no idea what we want to do, that’s when the lockdown guilt can kick in.
+Now, I’m not saying that any of those things are wrong at all!
+It’s fabulous that people are doing what they want to be doing, but for those of us that aren’t doing anything or have no idea what we want to do, that’s when the lockdown guilt can kick in.

 If you’re doing nothing, that’s great too!
-Don’t feel guilty if you didn’t learn a new skill or get all the jobs done or make a million and one amazing memories with your kids.
+Don’t feel guilty if you didn’t learn a new skill or get all the jobs done or make a million and one unforgettable memories with your kids.
 We’ve been given the opportunity to stay at home and not have to go out anywhere.
 Take that opportunity!

 And now, just a few little tips to hopefully help you through